 132 Pages Posted: 22 Apr 2020 Last revised: 8 Mar 2021

 Date Written: August 19, 2020

 Yet RCV now faces an existential legal threat.
-The Maine Supreme Judicial Court, the state’s highest tribunal, recently concluded that RCV violates the state constitution.
-If that interpretation is correct, it would imperil RCV nationwide.
+In 2017, the Maine Supreme Judicial Court, the state’s highest tribunal, advised that RCV violates the state constitution.
+Were that interpretation correct, it would imperil RCV nationwide.
 Nearly 40 state constitutions include provisions similar to that in Maine’s constitution.
-These provisions declare that candidates are to be elected to office if they receive “a plurality of the votes.”
-The Maine Supreme Judicial Court concluded that the multi-round tabulation process of RCV violates this provision.
-Even in states without such a constitutional provision, state statutes often include the same requirement, which — if the Maine decision is correct — would prevent local governments from adopting RCV.
+These provisions declare that candidates are to be elected to office if they receive “a plurality of the votes” or the “highest,” “largest,” or “greatest” number of votes.
+Maine’s highest court concluded that RCV’s multi-round tabulation process violates this type of provision.
+Even in states without such a constitutional provision, state statutes often include the same requirement.
+In short, if the Maine decision is correct and adopted more broadly, it could prevent state and local governments throughout the country from adopting RCV.

 Keywords: Voting, Democracy, Constitutional Law, Ranked-Choice Voting, Alternative Voting, Voting Systems